ts1/BLEUnlock/README.md

 My company is not developing iOS/Mac app at the moment, so I don't have access to a paid Apple Developer account.

-If you find this app is useful, please help me pay for Apple Developer Program by donating via [Buy Me a Coffee](https://www.buymeacoffee.com/tsone) or [PayPal.Me](https://paypal.me/takeshisone)!
+If you find this app useful, please help me pay for Apple Developer Program by donating via [Buy Me a Coffee](https://www.buymeacoffee.com/tsone) or [PayPal.Me](https://paypal.me/takeshisone)!

 ## Credits